ciathyza/skyrim-optimization-guide-2018/README.md

 The goal of this section is to install Rudy ENB and tweak it for optimal quality and performance on your system.
 Additionally we will replace the ENB's DoF (Depth of Field) with that of RealVision ENB.
 The reason for this is that while Rudy ENB's DoF looks great it's not well suited for gameplay.
 The DoF uses a center point to determine whether to apply DoF or not and it generally is only good for screen archery but not for constant camera movement.
 RealVision's DoF on the other works very well even with a lot of camera movement and looks fantastic.

-Rudy ENB is a great allround ENB that's very tweakable and delivers an excellent image with beautiful colors and sharpness of textures.
+Rudy ENB is a great all-round ENB that's very tweakable and delivers an excellent image with beautiful colors and sharpness of textures.
 It's also relatively performant and modern and has support for various weather and lighting mods.
 In this guide we will set up Rudy ENB for use with **Climates of Tamriel**!

 You need two files to get started: